Floorp-Projects/Floorp/testing/web-platform/tests/docs/_writing-tests/testharness-api.md

 In order for a test to be interpreted as a single page test, then it must simply not call `test()` or `async_test()` anywhere on the page, and must call the `done()` function to indicate that the test is complete.
-All the `assert_*` functions are available as normal, but are called without the normal step function wrapper.
+All the `assert_*` functions are avaliable as normal, but are called without the normal step function wrapper.
 For example:

 ```html